openizr/diox/README.md

 ## Motivations

 This framework is deeply inspired by Redux and Vuex, which I used for some time.
+To me, both of them have drawbacks that make them complex to manage in large-scale applications.
+I tried to mix their concepts to get the best of two worlds.
 Compared to them, Diox has several advantages :
 - Standalone (no dependency)
 - Extremely light (~300 lines of code, 5Kb uncompressed)
 - Fast and optimized by design